Izzlyb/UM_FinTech_Project_2_G2/project_2_proposal.md

 ## Work distribution

-1. (IJL) Create a machine learning model that can predict the price of an equity in the very short term.
-And provide a set of stocks for the user to analyze further to make the final decision
+1. (IJL) Create a machine learning model that can predict the price of an equity for the very short term.
+The application could provide a set of stocks for the user to analyze further to make the final decision on whether to invest or not in the recommendations.
+The user has to make the final decision as to what equity to trade.
+The recommendation would be a set of stocks to buy or to sell from the portfolio of the owned equities.

+This set of stocks would be selected according to a risk profile pre-selected by the user.
+Also the stocks to be analyzed would be taken from a watchlist provided by the user.

     I.- Package the model to be used by other people II.- Test the model with stocks, etf and commodities III.- Plot the results
     IV.- Use Stremlit to present the results
     V. Create risk profiles

     Notes: Machine learning model to recommend stocks to buy or sell.
         Can you select analysis of market down-turns or up-turns.
         Use data during bearish or bullish time of the market.

 2. (Eric) Create a backtesting model to evaluate two or three selected strategies.
     - use RSI and stochastics indicator and Bollinger Band
     - use SMA indicators 5-, 50- and 100-day windows
     - Let's identify/add a third strategy

 3. (Ricky) With the selected strategies, evaluate each one by creating a portfolio and